m3trik/Scripts_portable/README.md

 * right mouse down: shows main navigation window.

-* left mouse down: shows viewport navigation.
+* left mouse down: shows viewport navigation and camera settings.

 * middle mouse down: shows mesh display options.

-* releasing the mouse over any of the buttons in those windows takes you to the corresponding submenu.
+* releasing the mouse over any of the buttons in those windows takes you to the corresponding sub-menu.

-* double left mouseclick: produces last used window.
+* double left mouseclick: produces last used orthographic view.

+* double right mouseclick: produces last sub-menu.

-* double right mouseclick: repeats last command.
+* double middle mouseclick: repeats last command.

-* dragging on an empty are of the widget moves the window and pins it open in a separate instance.
+* dragging on an empty area of the widget moves the window and pins it open.

 * holding ctrl while using Spinboxes increments/decrements by an extra decimal place.